Yakima River: Yakima Valley

 In addition to irrigated agriculture, the major economic driving forces include timber harvest and processing, cattle, and outdoor recreation.
 With the significant reduction in timber harvesting on federal lands and the implementation of the Northwest Forest Plan to protect the endangered northern spotted owl, the timber economy has been greatly eroded in recent years.
 The proximity to high population areas of the Puget Sound has caused a rapid increase in the demand for outdoor recreational experiences in the basin.

 River modifications

-The Yakima River and its tributaries have been heavily altered for the purpose of irrigated agriculture.
-There are numerous dams and irrigation canals.
-Irrigation runoff is in places returned to the river through canal drains.
-The irrigation system in the Yakima's watershed causes periods of both severe river dewatering and elevated flows, relative to the historic streamflow regime.
+The Yakima River and its tributaries have been heavily altered for the purpose of irrigated agriculture, managed by local Irrigation Districts.
+With the Reclamation Act of 1902 the United States Bureau of Reclamation began building infrastructure to deliver water for Yakima Valley farmers.
+In drought years, irrigation systems in the Yakima's watershed contribute to periods of both severe river dewatering and elevated flows, relative to the historic streamflow regime.
 As a result, discharge statistics for the Yakima River are heavily affected by the irrigation system.
 The USGS operates four streamflow gauges on the Yakima River.
 The highest average discharge recorded, 3542 cuft/s, is more than halfway up the river at Union Gap.
 The two downriver gauges show average flows of a reduced amount.